 Q & A

 1. There is proof of human evolution backed by fossils dating back to 200,000 years ago.
-I saw your Bible History Timeline, but is the creation of Adam and Eve really unknown?
+I saw your Bible History Timeline, but is the time of creation of Adam and Eve really unknown?

 RESPONSE: The Bible did not say when exactly Adam and Eve were created, so we are free to speculate on that.
 My guess (and it's only a guess) is that true humans have been on this planet for no more than 10,000 years ago.
 You said that there was proof of fossil-backed human evolution dating back to 200,000 years ago.
 Be careful.
 Paleontologists probably found fossils of hominins, or creatures whose anatomical structures are similar to those of humans, but which are not necessarily human.
 Personally, I do not accept them as human, even if they were classified as homo sapiens, unless there is evidence that they possessed intelligence higher than those that we observe among brute animals.
 For example, the mere fact that these creatures used tools is no sign of human intelligence, because some brute animals also use tools.
 See 10 Animals that Use Tools.
 Also, the mere fact that they could communicate signs or signals is commonly observed among many animals; so it is not a sign of human intelligence.
 When a professor of anthropology or paleontology claims that a fossil is human, ask for evidence of human intelligence.
 For example, ask whether they also found symbolic writing higher than simple sign language.
 Without this evidence, then they probably found only fossils of hominins rather than humans.
 Even the cave paintings and stone age art from 40,000 years ago would not decisively prove human intelligence, because we know of elephants and other animals that could produce similar artistic works.
 If even elephants could paint pictures, why couldn't a non-human hominin make cave paintings and primitive sculptures?